 Where to stay?

-The best option is to stay for a last night in Denver.
-For sure is cheapest and city by night is also amazing.
+The best option is to stay for the last night in Denver.
+For sure it is the cheapest and the city by night is also amazing.

-Day 14 Colorado Road Trip – Return to Denver
+Day 14 Colorado Road Trip Itinerary – Return to Denver

 Our Colorado itinerary is ending in Denver.
 Depending on how much time you have – go back to the first day and choose the attractions in Denver that best suit your interests.